Skip to main content

 Step-by-Step Code Breakdown:

-1. import React from 'react';: We begin by importing the React library.
-While not always strictly necessary in modern React versions for JSX to work, it's a good practice.
+1. import React from 'react'; — Import the React library.
+While not strictly necessary in modern React for JSX, it remains a best practice.

-To understand why functional components are the modern standard, it's helpful to see them side-by-side with a class component that achieves the same result.
+To understand why functional components are now the standard, compare them to a class component that produces the same result.

 Class Component Example: